Plutonomicon/cardano-transaction-lib/doc/e2e-testing.md

 The process is as follows:

-1. run `make run-dev`.
+1. run `npm run e2e-serve` in one shell
+2. run `nix run -L .#ctl-runtime` in another shell
-2. In another shell, run `npm run e2e-test`.
+3. run `npm run e2e-test` in the third shell

 ## How Wallets are Used